 4. Make your guest list early on…

+Our next tip for planning a wedding is the guest list.
 Creating a guest list should be high on your wedding to-do list, as it can impact your decisions further down the line.

-When looking at venues, you’ll need to check if it will fit the number of guests you have in mind.
+When looking at venues, you’ll need to check if they will fit the number of guests you have in mind.
 And when choosing a date, you need to make sure it’s realistic for your most important friends and family.

 At the end of the day, one of the best parts of your wedding day is getting to celebrate with the people you love.
 It’s important to establish who you definitely want to be there and work around that (rather than compromising your guest list to suit a certain date or venue).